DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/05 Overview.md

 - The component is not designed to convert text enclosed between curly brackets (`{}`) into a variable.
 Content between curly brackets is always treated as plain text.

-- The HtmlEditor tables are native HTML tables and use native features, therefore, the same limitations apply.
+- The HtmlEditor tables are native HTML tables and use native features; therefore, the same limitations apply.
 For example, users cannot paste multiline text in separate cells.

 - The HtmlEditor tables do not support complex elements in cells, such as block elements, lists, nested tables, etc.